roaringsundew40/exostream/README.md

 ## Acknowledgments

+- NewTek/Vizrt for the NDI protocol and SDK
-- GStreamer team for the excellent multimedia framework
+- FFmpeg team for the excellent multimedia framework
-- SRT Alliance for the SRT protocol
-- Raspberry Pi Foundation for the amazing hardware
+- Raspberry Pi Foundation for amazing hardware
+- The open source community

+## Support

+For issues and questions:
+1. Check the Troubleshooting section above
+2. Run `python3 check_dependencies.py` to verify your setup
+3. Run with `--verbose` flag for detailed logs
+4. Open an issue on GitHub with your logs